cylc/cylc-admin/docs/cylc-8-roadmap.md

     4. Implementation:
         1. Python web framework: Tornado, Flask?
         1. Ad-hoc server or WSGI service? (under Apache, NGINX, gevent?)

-1. __Suite Server API__ (server “endpoint” functions presented to clients, incl. the GUI)
-    1. Currently a REST API: multiple fixed and inflexible endpoints
-    2. We may want a GraphQL server instead: one simple, flexible endpoint?
-    3. Do we expose the API to clients, or translate at the Reverse Proxy?
-    4. Implementation: Python web framework: Tornado, Flask?
-(Currently Cherrypy)
-        a.
-Ad-hoc server or WSGI service? (under Apache or NGINX or gevent?)

 1. __Suite Status Data Structure(s)__ (information presented to GUI clients etc.)
     1. Underlies the following displays: